ecohealthalliance/eha-ma-handbook/reproducibility-collaboration-eha-tools.md

     need a large amount of memory (often big geospatial analyses), or just something that needs to run all weekend while your computer does other things.
+-   We have an #eha-servers Slack room, for coordinating use of this and other servers check in there if you have questions or before running a big job.
 -   We also have accounts for Amazon Web Services for appropriate projects.